 Some skins will have more containers than others.
 Also, within a specific skin, some templates (displays) may have a specific container and not others.
 For example, a skin may have a sidebar container on the front page template, but not on the single post view template.

-There is a Reload Containers button at the upper right-most section of the page which will update any change you made in your containers (e.g. if you added a new widget).
+There is a Reload Containers button on the page which will update any change you made in your containers (e.g. if you added a new widget).
 After updating your collection, the containers found will be reported as follows:

 You can add a new widget to a container by clicking on the Add widget button found in the container’s header.
 This will open a modal window with a list of widgets that you can add.
 Click on the title of the widget you would like to add and this will automatically show the newly added widget’s settings window.